![]() |

 Promptly and correctly treating tick bites is important to prevent Lyme disease.
 But even then you should be aware of the early signs of infection and know what to do about it.

-Ticks are very common and becoming even more common with a warming climate.
-They are common in areas of grass and bush.
-If you are traveling through areas of grass or bush where ticks are common you can help prevent being bitten by:
+Ticks are very common and becoming even more abundant with a warming climate.
+They occur especially in the spring months in areas of grass and bush.
+If you are traveling through areas of grass or bush inhabited by ticks you can help prevent being bitten by taking these simple precautions:

 They will get on a person and climb towards the head but will often attach before getting there.
 The tick will only stay attached to a body for about three days during which time it feeds on blood that it sucks from the victim.
 It swells up to several times its normal size and then drops off to lay its eggs and start the cycle again.